jayperryworks/javascript-101/slides.md

 --

-### Variable Declaration
+### Variable declaration

-Telling our program that we wish to make a variable.
-We choose the name.
+* Tell our program that we wish to make a variable
+* We choose the name

 ```javascript
 var a;